GlitchSecure/website/_pages/legal/vendors.md

 ## Self-Hosted & Internal Third-Party Tools

+The following list of providers and software are used internally by the GlitchSecure team.
+Any software listed here is hosted on servers owned or controlled by GlitchSecure that physically reside in Canada either through a provider listed above or within our own colo or on-prem infrastructure.

+While this software is self-hosted, it may connect to external servers and services.

 | Third-Party Tool | Purpose | Privacy Policy / Website |
 | :--- | :--- | :--- |
 | ezXSS | Security Testing Tool | [https://github.com/ssl/ezXSS](https://github.com/ssl/ezXSS) |